Rudy Giuliani Butt-Dialed NBC News Reporter, Discussed The Bidens, Fraud, & Needing Cash

 The news was published Friday by NBC News, though the outlet says the most recent butt-dial occurred earlier this month – on October 16.

-According to the NBC News report, the butt-deal occurred following an interview a reporter conducted with Giuliani.
+According to the NBC News report, the butt-dial occurred following an interview a reporter conducted with Giuliani.
 On a voicemail, Giuliani could be heard discussing similar topics to what he and the reporter had been discussing on their prior call.
 The report says that Giuliani spent three minutes complaining about the Bidens, reportedly making the same claims that he has made to the media in defense of the president’s call with Ukraine in July that has sparked the current House impeachment inquiry.

 Giuliani reportedly talked about a “fraud case” involving a man named Charles, though it wasn’t clear exactly who he was speaking about, NBC News reported.
 The former New York politician can be also heard talking about business dealings overseas and the need for cash, though parts of the accidental call were difficult to discern, according to NBC News.